bigbluebutton/bbb-events/README.md

 bbbevents is a simple ruby gem that makes it easier to parse data from a recordings events.xml file.

-This gem is currently being used on the recording server to parse events and build meeting dashboard.
+This gem is currently being used on the recording server to parse events and build meeting dashboards.

 Currently it can parse data such as...